amohanonamission/SecurityPlus-Study-Guide--SY0-701/Study_Guide.md

   - Explain concepts you forget in simple terms
   - Practice 10–20 questions daily in timed mode

+### Example Prompts -

+1. Generate 10 Security+ questions on PKI with explanations.
+2. Act as a Security+ instructor and quiz me on malware attacks.
+3. Create a PBQ scenario involving firewall rules.

 ---

 ## **7. Exam Day Tips**